-NorthPoint classifies its financial instruments into one of the following categories: amortized cost (AC); fair value through profit or loss (FVTPL); and other liabilities (Note 5).
+NorthPoint classifies its financial instruments into one of the following categories: amortized cost (AC) and fair value through profit or loss (FVTPL) (Note 5).
 All financial instruments are measured at fair value on initial recognition and recorded on the statement of financial position.
 Financial assets and liabilities are offset and the net amount reported on the statement of financial position when there is a legally enforceable right to offset the recognized amounts and there is an intention to settle on a net basis, or realize the asset and settle the liability simultaneously.
-Transaction costs that are directly attributable to the acauisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at FVTPL) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
+Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at FVTPL) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
 Transactions costs directly attributable to the acquisition of financial instruments classified as FVTPL are expensed as incurred.
 Measurement in subsequent periods depends on the classification of the financial instrument.

-Financial assets classified as amortized cost and other liabilities are subsequently measured at amortized cost using the effective interest method, less any impairment.
-Financial instruments classified as FVTPL are subsequently measured at fair value, with changes in fair value recognized in the statement of income as unrealized market value adjustments.
+Financial assets and liabilities classified as amortized cost are subsequently measured at amortized cost using the effective interest method, less any impairment.
+Financial instruments classified as FVTPL are subsequently measured at fair value, with changes in fair value recognized in the statement of loss.

 Derivative financial instruments, utilized by NorthPoint as part of its electricity trading activities, are recognized as a financial asset or a financial liability on the trade date.
 All derivative financial instruments are classified as FVTPL and recorded at fair value on the statement of financial position as risk management assets and liabilities.
-If there is a difference between the fair value at initial recognition and the transaction price the day one gain is deferred and amortized into profit or loss over the term of the contract.
-Subsequent changes in the fair value of these derivative financial instruments are recognized in the statement of income as unrealized market value adjustments.
+If there is a difference between the fair value at initial recognition and the transaction price, the day one gain is deferred and amortized into profit or loss over the term of the contract.
+Subsequent changes in the fair value of these derivative financial instruments are recognized in the statement of loss.
 NorthPoint has chosen not to designate its derivative instruments as hedges.